 Resident Stage Manager

-Joel has been a freelance Stage Manager for over sixteen years in Cleveland.
+Joel has been a freelance Stage Manager for over seventeen years in Cleveland.
 He has managed productions for Playhouse Square, Dobama Theatre , Cleveland Public Theatre, Ensemble Theatre , Cleveland Shakespeare Company, and Lakeland College.
 Joel is thrilled to join Dobama’s staff as a Resident Stage Manager.
-Last year he was fortunate to manage THE NORWEGIANS and SUPERIOR DONUTS.
+Last year he was fortunate to manage THE CALL, THE REALISTIC JONESES, and MARIE ANTOINETTE.
 His other favorite productions around town have been NEXT TO NORMAL and ASSASSINS for Lakeland College and Ensemble’s production of THE NORMAL HEART.
 As always, he couldn’t do it without the support of his friends and family, especially his wife Hester.

 Mindi has worked in many capacities at local professional and community theatre venues including Actors’ Summit, Beck Center for the Arts, Cain Park, CCC-E, Great Lakes Theater, Halle, Kalliope Stage, and 14th Street Theatre.
 She is the Assistant Box Office Manager at Cain Park.
 Previously, Mindi was a tech dresser for the national tour of EVITA, was Dorothy Silver’s dresser in Dobama’s highly acclaimed 4000 MILES, and also worked as Assistant Stage Manager on TIME STANDS STILL and Production Assistant on THE NORWEGIANS.
 Mindi holds a Master’s degree from Western Illinois University.
 She is the proud mother of Melissa and C.J.
 Thank you for supporting live theatre!